georgwiese/crypto-summaries/content/Concepts/Protocols/Lookup Arguments/LogUp & cq.md

 ### LogUp based on fractional sum check
 ([[Multivariate lookups based on logarithmic derivatives]])

-The paper describes the protocol in the multivariate setting, but this is easily generalized to the univariate setting by using [[Univariate Sum-Check Protocol]] and [[Univariate Zero-Check Protocol]].
+The paper describes the protocol in the multivariate setting, but this can be adopted to the univariate setting by using the [[Univariate Sum-Check Protocol]] and [[Univariate Zero-Check Protocol]] instead of the multivariate variants.

 #### Example: Looking up one column, no batching
 Let $f_A, f_B, m: \mathbb{F}^n \rightarrow \mathbb{F}$ be the two multilinear polynomials that map each element of the boolean hypercube $H$ to an element in $A$, $B$, and the multiplicity respectively.